egovernment/eregistrations/documentation/styles.md

 1. **Basic** - directly in *eregistrations/css* folder, contains all defauld, basic style files, such as *base*, *forms*, *table*.
 2. **Components** - *eregistrations/css/components* folder, contains all, reusable and non-reusable components files, such as *section-priamary* or *container-with-nav*.
 3. **Legacy browser styles** - *eregistrations/css/legacy* folder, contains all css components files that need overriding for legacy browsers *(IE8-IE11)*.
-4. **Print** - base print css are directly in *eregistrations/css* (as basic files), and special print components are kept in *eregistrations/css/components* (just like other reusable and non-reusable components)
+4. **Print** - base print css are directly in *eregistrations/css* (as basic files), and special print components are maintained in *eregistrations/css/components* (just like other reusable and non-reusable components)

 ***